Tyler-pierce/simplestatex/README.md

 # SimpleStatEx

-SimpleStatEx allows your elixir project to roll up stat counters in a simple and fast manner.
+SimpleStatEx allows your elixir project to keep simple statistic counters.
 The statistics can be rolled up into time windows of your choice (see usage for more detail).
 This library is tested for Phoenix Framework 1.3.

-Your statistics can be stored in your applications data store using the migration and model available, or held in a process via GenServer.
-SimpleStatEx also supports mass insertion, holding the state of your stats until you yourself save it manually, or using a cron service such as Quantum (see Quantum instruction below).
+Easy install and simplicity are the top priorities of this library.
+Simple Stat is compatible with Ecto, long term storage, and/or in memory storage of your statistics.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `simplestatex` to your list of dependencies in `mix.exs`:
+Add `simplestatex` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do